-VA provides a Medical Benefits Package, a standard enhanced health benefits plan available to all enrolled veterans.
-This plan emphasizes preventive and primary care, and offers a full range of outpatient and inpatient services within VA health care system.
+VA provides a medical benefits package, a standard enhanced health benefits plan available to all enrolled veterans.

-Eligibility for most veterans' health care benefits is based solely on active military service in the Army, Navy, Air Force, Marines, or Coast Guard (or Merchant Marines during WW II), and discharged under other than dishonorable conditions.
+Eligibility for most veterans health care benefits is based solely on active military service and being discharged under other than dishonorable conditions.

 Note: If you are a veteran enrolling for the first time and your income exceeds the current year income threshold, you are not eligible for enrollment at this time.
 Visit the VA Health Care Eligibility and Priority page to learn more.